 We strongly encourage your project to make use of relevant social media to engage with relevant stakeholders and disseminate your messages, progress, and results.
-The programme monitors social media and will act as a multiplier of project information to achieve maximum impact.
+The Joint Secretariat monitors social media and to the extent possible, we will share project communication to boost your reach and impact.